-Defenses to Sex Crimes in Chicago
+Defenses to Sex Crime Charges

 In some cases, allegations of sex crimes may be inaccurate, baseless, or malicious.
 An experienced attorney can investigate the situation and help to devise legal defenses to keep your record from being tarnished.
-Defenses to sex crimes may include consent of the accusing party or violations to your Constitution rights during searches or interrogations.
+Defenses to sex crimes may include consent of the accusing party or violations to your Constitutional rights during searches or interrogations.
 Contact an attorney before you consent to speak with the police about the sex crime allegations against you.

 Penalties for Sex Crimes in Chicago

-Conviction of a sex crime in Illinois not only makes you vulnerable to serious jail time, but may also require registration as a sex offender in the state, as well.
+Conviction of a sex crime not only makes you vulnerable to serious jail time, but may also require registration as a sex offender in the state, as well.
 Registration as a sex offender or sex predator can have serious consequences on your ability to enjoy your life.
 Registered sex offenders may be prohibited from: